EPFL-Center-for-Imaging/yolo-workshop/docs/index.md

 We will implement a system based on the [YOLO](https://en.wikipedia.org/wiki/You_Only_Look_Once) algorithm, which is a state-of-the-art method for real-time object detection.
 YOLO models usually offer good performance and require few images for training, making them particularly useful for applications in computer vision and scientific image analysis.

-We will train a model to automatically recognize different kinds of seeds and spices from your kitchen:
+We will train a model to automatically recognize different kinds of seeds and spices from our kitchen:

 ![seeds_overview](./assets/seeds.png)